Lowering the queen's flag — Barbados becomes a republic

 – Colonialism and slavery –

-Barbados, famous for its idyllic beaches, love of cricket, and as the birthplace of singer Rihanna, won independence from Britain in 1966.
+Barbados, famous for its idyllic beaches, love of cricket and as the birthplace of singer Rihanna — who will attend the evening’s fanfare — won independence from Britain in 1966.

 In October, it elected Mason to become its first president, one year after Prime Minister Mia Mottley declared the country would “fully” leave behind its colonial past.